 Workshop Contents and Goals

-This event was initiated by the BIH Equal Opportunity Unit and is part of the program FEMALE CAREER@BIH.
+This event was initiated by the BIH Equal Opportunity Unit in cooperation with the BIH Biomedical Innovation Academy.